 Kviltorp Camping is a nice option for those who enjoy the freedom of camping.
 Located a short distance from the city, Kviltorp offers full camping facilities as well as a selection of cabins, apartments and boat houses.
 During the summer, you can also stay at the youth hostel HI Molde Vandrehjem.

-Rabalder, - the first ever childrens festival in Molde, 1-2 July 2017 in Reknesparken by the Romsdal museum.…
+Rabalder, - the first ever childrens festival in Molde, in Reknesparken by the Romsdal museum.
+The festival is…

 Experience Europe's oldest annual jazz festival Vibrant rhythms permeate every nook and cranny of Molde when…